Andrew-Tolentino/sar/README.md

 When running the server you will get some warnings thrown on the terminal but it does not prevent the application from working.

+In the DateFormatTest file, the unit tests may fail due to time zone differences when run.

 ## Testing

 You can produce a testing coverage report through jacoco after building